Last updated: May 3, 2026

 Pennsylvania Property Tax/Rent Rebate Program

-- What it is: Pennsylvania’s Property Tax/Rent Rebate Program is a rebate.
+- What it is: Pennsylvania’s Property Tax/Rent Rebate program is a rebate.
 You apply after paying eligible property taxes or rent for the prior year.

 - How it helps: The 2026 booklet shows standard rebates of $1,000, $770, $460, or $380, depending on income.
 Pennsylvania is especially important because renters can qualify too.

-- How to apply: File online through myPATH or use the PA-1000 form booklet.
-The state deadline is June 30, 2026.
+- How to apply: File online through myPATH or use the PA-1000 paper form.
+The state deadline is June 30, 2026, for claim year 2025.

 - What to gather: Paid tax receipts or a rent certificate, income records, Social Security statements, and ID.